Our Founding Story

 - Run With Your Community: How do I authentically and confidently represent both my community and myself?
 How do I ensure I make decisions consistent with our shared values?

-- Get Local on Policy & Governance: How do I get and stay smart on the top policy issues in my state and locality and the authorities that impact them?
+- Get Local on Policy & Governance: How do I get and stay smart on the top policy issues for my community and my ability to impact them?

 - Build Your Case: What is my pitch to voters and how do I communicate it?